projectcalico/calico/master/reference/faq.md

 To resolve the issue, add a rule to your security groups that allows inbound and outbound IP-in-IP traffic (IP protocol number 4) between your hosts.

+## In Calico for OpenStack, why can't a VM ping its default gateway?

+With other networking implementations, OpenStack VMs in the same Neutron network appear to be directly connected to each other at layer 2 (Ethernet).
+When a VM sends to another VM in the same network, there is no routing at all, from the VM point of view.
+(Of course there may be routing in the underlay network, because compute hosts may be on different subnets.)

+When a VM sends to something outside its own network, it goes - by simulated layer 2 - to the default gateway first, and then is routed to wherever it is addressed to.

+With Calico, this is all different.
+Any packet sent by a VM is layer-2-terminated and IP-routed by the VM's compute host, whether the VM is sending to another VM in the same network, or to anywhere else.
+So Calico doesn't need the "default gateway" concept, and it doesn't really make any sense with Calico.
+If a VM thinks that "my default gateway is the first hop at which the packets I send can be IP-routed", and in any way relies on that, that will be wrong, with Calico networking.

+Now, with all that said, for detailed technical reasons to do with the DHCP server (dnsmasq), Calico does actually configure the default gateway IP - i.e. bind it to a Linux network interface - on every compute host with at least one VM in the relevant Neutron network; and that is one of the ingredients needed, in Linux, for a VM to be able to ping that IP.

+The reason why it still isn't possible for a VM to ping that IP, is that Calico by default configures iptables rules to block almost all communication to its own host - because in general, of course, a workload should not be able to access and possibly compromise its host.
+There are a few pinholes here, e.g. for DHCP, but those do not include ping (ICMP Echo).
+If you start running a command like `watch 'sudo iptables-save -c | grep DROP'` on a compute host, and then try pinging the default gateway IP from a VM on that host, you will see the DROP count increasing as each ping packet is sent and blocked.

+This behaviour is controlled by a config parameter named DefaultEndpointToHostAction, whose default is DROP.
+For the sake of demonstration, you can change this by adding `DefaultEndpointToHostAction = RETURN` to `/etc/calico/felix.cfg`, then use `sudo systemctl restart calico-felix` to restart Felix, and then you will observe that a VM on that host can ping its default gateway.
+However we do not recommend routinely operating with `DefaultEndpointToHostAction = RETURN`, because that potentially allows a malicious VM to compromise its host.

+In summary, then, there are two points behind why a VM cannot normally ping its default gateway, with Calico.

+#.
+The default gateway concept just doesn't really fit, and isn't needed, given how Calico
+   routes everything at the compute node - which is a fundamental aspect of Calico networking for OpenStack.

+#.
+Calico's iptables rules generally do not allow a VM to contact its host.